Tom Burgis, Hannah Devlin, David Pegg and Jason Wilson

 To gain access, Kirkegaard said applicants had to submit “all kinds of paperwork about how the data is stored and so on”.
 Trickier still, “you have to come up with some plausible sounding research proposal that covers the things that we want to do but also doesn’t go far enough that they’re just going to censor it”.

-Kirkegaard brought up the case of an American academic called Bryan Pesta, whom the University of Cleveland dismissed after he was accused of misusing data from a US genomic databank.
+Kirkegaard brought up the case of an American academic called Bryan Pesta, whom Cleveland State University dismissed after he was accused of misusing data from a US genomic databank.
 Pesta argued he was entitled to use the data for a paper he co-authored with Kirkegaard claiming to link ancestry to intelligence.

 Asked about his involvement with Kirkegaard’s race science researchers, Pesta told the Guardian it was “limited to attending some of their online meetings out of my interest in the hard science behind potential genetic explanations for racial IQ gaps”, and editing one manuscript.
 Pesta said he had never “received, shared, or analysed any data from the UK Biobank”.